 T2-weighted magnetic resonance imaging.
 Right intersphincteric fistula and abscess in the right ischiorectal fossa (arrow).

 In 2018, the patient was referred to the clinic because of hematochezia and diarrhea.
 Colonoscopy revealed aphthous ulcers in the sigmoid colon and seton observed in anus.
 Mesalamine treatment was initiated.
 Histopathological examination confirmed granulomatous colitis.
-Perianal MRI shows a regression in abscess size compared to 2016 MRI, but new imaging revealed a suprasphincteric component of collection (Fig. 2).
+Perianal MRI showed a regression in abscess size compared to 2016 MRI, but new imaging revealed a suprasphincteric component of collection (Fig. 2).
 Fistulotomy and mucosal advancement flap repair was performed.
 He was discharged on the 6th postoperative day.
-On the eleventh postoperative day, the patient complained of bloody stool and was hospitalized.
-Anemia was detected and 3 units of red blood cell suspension were transfused.
+On the 11th postoperative day, the patient complained of bloody stool and was hospitalized.
+Anemia was detected and 3 U of red blood cell suspension were transfused.
 After regression of the symptoms, the patient was discharged after 6 days.
 He took sulfasalazine for 6 months and after that infliximab treatment was given monthly.
 Due to diarrhea, perianal discharge, and renal failure, the patient was hospitalized in August 2019.
 He was under treatment of mesalamine, certolizumab, tenofovir, quetiapine, and olanzapine.
 Perianal MRI showed fistula and nonoperative treatment was suggested.
 After 2 months, all medications stopped because of renal failure and hemodialysis was done.

 Fig. 2.